New Library Induction

 Your College library provides you with a place to study, access to resources across all subjects and support from knowledgeable Library staff.

 We aim to provide all books needed on all subjects for Part I papers and as many as possible for Part II papers, with some material for Part III and postgraduate studies also available.

-In-person Fresher induction tours have been scheduled by subject groups, please see your Freshers pack for details and make a note of the time.
+In-person Fresher induction tours will be scheduled by subject groups, please see your Freshers pack for details and make a note of the time.
 The Library staff look forward to meeting you!

 Tours for new Graduates or for anyone uncertain about using the Library will be available via the MagdNet booking system after Freshers week: Tuesday 12th October 10am, 11am and 2pm.
 Thursday 14th October 10am, 11am, 1pm.

 The information on this page covers the basics you will need to make get the most from the library on your first visit.

 We strongly encourage you to have a look through the New Library webpages, which hold a wealth of information on available resources, collection and guides on how to get the most out of Cambridge Libraries.